JetBrains/kotlin-web-site/docs/reference/classes.md

 ### Overriding Rules

-In Kotlin, implementation inheritance is regulated by the following rule: if a class inherits many implementations of the same member from its immediate superclasses, it must override *this*{: .keyword } member and provide its own implementation (perhaps, using one of the inherited ones).
-To denote the supertype from which the inherited implementation is taken, we use *this*{: .keyword } qualified by the supertype name in angle brackets, e.g. this<Base>:
+In Kotlin, implementation inheritance is regulated by the following rule: if a class inherits many implementations of the same member from its immediate superclasses, it must override this member and provide its own implementation (perhaps, using one of the inherited ones).
+To denote the supertype from which the inherited implementation is taken, we use *super*{: .keyword } qualified by the supertype name in angle brackets, e.g. *super&lt;Base&gt*;

 ``` kotlin
 open class A {